matercomus/AI_Project_2020/README.md

 state = State.generate(25)
 # This will always generate the same starting state, to make testing/debugging your bots easier.
-# Note that any two states generated with the same seed will be identical, and 25 is only used as an example.
+# Note that any two states generated with the same seed will be identical, and 25 is only used here as an example.
 ```

 ### Check if two states are identical